kubeckaj/JKCS.py-Manual/docs/source/JKCS2_explore.rst

     number of (ABC) generations (loops). [default = 100] (i.e. number XTB runs)

 :guilabel:`-box <float|integer>`
-    simulation box size from -X to X. When you use small or large (compared to sulfuric acid) molecules, you should modify the box size otherwise the resultant clusters could contain evaporated molecules or the configuration exploration would not be thourough enough. [default = 7+M]
+    simulation box size from -X to X. When you use small or large (compared to sulfuric acid) molecules, you should modify the box size otherwise the resultant clusters could contain evaporated molecules or the configuration exploration would not be thorough enough. [default = 7+M]

 :guilabel:`-repeat <integer>`
     each simulation is repeated (in parallel) X-times [def=1]